The Best Budget Eats in Berlin

 Thai Park is the place to go for great Thai food in Berlin.
 It’s affordable enough that you can shop around and try a bunch of food, especially if you have friends to split items with.
 Most of the prices are displayed so it’s easy to find food that fits your budget.

 There’s so much to try!
-I typically like to order a mix of sweet, savoury, and fresh.
+I typically like to order a mix of sweet, savory, and fresh.
 So like sticky mango rice, savory dumplings, and Thai papaya salad.
 There’s so much food to try, just head over to Preußen Park on a weekend between late April and early October.
-Keep up with their Instagram to double check if they’re currently open for the season.
+Keep up with their Instagram to double-check if they’re currently open for the season.
 Don’t forget to bring cash and a picnic blanket to sit on!
-You can also bring your own reusable bowl and cutlery to avoid using single use plastic.
+You can also bring your own reusable bowl and cutlery to avoid using single-use plastic.

 Preußen Park | Wilmersdorf